cloudflare/workerd/src/workerd/jsg/README.md

 ##### `JSG_LAZY_READONLY_INSTANCE_PROPERTY(name, getter)` and `JSG_LAZY_INSTANCE_PROPERTY(name, getter)`

 A lazy instance property is one that is only evaluated once and then cached.
-This is useful for cases where a default value is provided but there's no reason to reevaluate it or we want the property to be easily overridable by users.
+This is useful for cases where a default value is provided but there's no reason to reevaluate it, or we want the property to be easily overridable by users.
 This is typically only used to introduce new global properties when we don't want to risk breaking user code.